snehalpimple/Logo_Detection/README.md

 :-------------------------:|:-------------------------:
 ![](Plots/Rotation/0.jpg)  |  ![](Plots/Zoom/1.jpeg)

+## Results and Observations for CNN with Data Augmentation
 For our chosen CNN model and with data augmentation (combined rotation, horizontal, vertical shift, and zooming), we observed training accuracy for logo identification model is 39.90%.
 The final performance of this CNN